Web application

 Configuration

-Configuration is in /opt/intrudect-web/config.json
+Configuration file is in /opt/intrudect-web/config.json

 .